Who we are

 Mićo commissions news and feature articles for the website and oversees their editing.
 During his time at SciDev.Net Mićo was shortlisted for the Best Newcomer (2011) and the Best News Item (2012) at the British Association of Science Writers’ annual awards.
 He also won Best Article at the EU-funded project RELATE –REsearchLAbs for TEaching journalists (2011) – and the Next Generation of Science Journalists competition (2012) co-organised by the World Federation of Science Journalists.
 He is actively involved in promoting quality science journalism in South-East Europe, including through advising local governments.

 Our regional news desks provide dedicated editorial, marketing and digital services in the regions that they cover.
-The regional coordinators drive our networks in Latin America &Caribbean and South Asia.
 They are pivotal in managing the future direction of the networks.
 They build partnerships with key organisations, coordinate editorial content on the website, promote SciDev.Net and manage their teams of consultants and freelancers.

 The Board of Trustees sets the overall direction of SciDev.Net and monitors its operation, both through an annual meeting of the full board, and quarterly meetings of its executive committee.